dskycloud/codedex/javascript/README.md

 # 🎓 Codedex JavaScript Projects
-Welcome to my JavaScript Learning Projects repository! 🌟 This repo contains a collection of coding exercises and mini-projects I completed as part of the Codedex course.
+Welcome to my JavaScript Learning Projects folder! 🌟 This folder contains a collection of coding exercises and mini-projects I completed while learning JavaScript as part of the Codedex course.